victordibia/ai-tutorials/Lab 1 - Interacting with multimodal models and agents/01_Set_up.md

 ## Agents playground

 In the Navigation bar, select **Agents**.
+Select the dropdown under **Select an Azure OpenAI resource** and choose the Hub resource provided for you.
+Then click "Let's go".

 This feature provides you with the tools to build, test, and customize AI-driven agents.

 ![Image of Azure AI Foundry Playground Agents Mode](./Images/agents-playground-pt1.jpeg)